SESAM-Polimi/Hypatia-SESAM-dismissed/README.rst

 Hypatia is an open source modelling framework written in Python that provides a technology-rich basis for optimizing both the operation and planning mode of the energy systems in short-term and long-term time horizons.
-Hypatia is able to analyze various energy transition scnerios based on different policies such as coal phase out, carbon taxes, renewable incetives and other national and international pledges for the possible future energy systems.
+Hypatia is able to analyze various energy transition scenarios based on different policies such as coal phase out, carbon taxes, renewable incentives and other national and international pledges for the possible future energy systems.

 Quickstart